vxlk/vex/README.md

 ### Batched throughput

 vex batch-decodes all frames from 42 container formats in a single `batch_decode` call.
-The dashed line is the **amortized average** (total wall time / N files) — not per-format timing.
-FFmpeg bars show actual per-file wall time (one subprocess each).
+FFmpeg runs the same files concurrently via `ThreadPoolExecutor`.
+Both bars show total wall time.
+Benchmarked on CPython 3.13 with the GIL enabled.
+Free-threaded Python would improve the FFmpeg side — `subprocess.run` releases the GIL during I/O, but the Python-level orchestration (pipe reads, `bytes` concatenation, JPEG marker scanning in `_split_jpegs`) still serializes across 42 threads.
+Removing the GIL would let those stages overlap, likely shaving 10–20% off FFmpeg's wall time. vex would be unaffected since its entire pipeline runs in C++ with the GIL released.

 **Thumbnail** — 192x192 q85: